 The Undercover Recruiter reports bad hires can cost $240,000 in expenses.
 Those are broken down into costs related to position, hiring, pay, and retention.

 When it comes to hiring c-suite and other executive positions, companies have a few options.
 Some businesses rely on in-house hiring services or reach out to their network for recommendations.
 Others invest in retained executive search firms or contingent recruiters.
-In most cases, better results can be found using outside help because you’ll get a larger pool of candidates from experienced recruiters.
+In most cases, better results can be found using outside help because you’ll get a larger pool of candidates from experienced executive recruiters.
 Your best option, however, is really to go with a retained executive search firm.
 The benefits of this type of service can be found below, as well as why it tends to be better than relying on contingent recruiters.

 Retained executive search firms work with companies to locate, evaluate, and select top-tier candidates.
 Exceedingly client-centered, retained executive search consultants tend to: